adhywiranata/frostfate-L5-template/README.md

 DATABASE Seeding:

+####Things to Note

+1. if you haven't understand Namespaces, better learn the basics, since L5 heavily utilizes Namespaces.

+2. Play with PHP artisan and composer.
+It helps A LOT.

 ========================================================================
 Themes are using Bootstrap and Bootstrap Zero.
 Coded with Love and Care, notice me or send issues on bugs.